foxglove/mcap/docs/specification/README.md

 ### Chunk (op=0x05)

-A Chunk contains a batch of channel info and message records.
+A Chunk contains a batch of datatype, channel info and message records.
 The batch of records contained in a chunk may be compressed or uncompressed.

 All messages in the chunk must reference channel infos recorded earlier in the file (in a previous chunk or earlier in the current chunk).